Baloch diaspora

-The Baloch diaspora (دَرمُلکی بلۏچ or دَرانڈݔھی بلۏچ) refers to Baloch people, and their descendants, who have immigrated to places outside the Balochistan region of South-West Asia – a region stretching from southwestern Pakistan to southeastern Iran and southern Afghanistan.
-The Baloch diaspora is found throughout West Asia, South Asia, Turkmenistan, East Africa, Europe, North America and in other parts of the world.
+The Baloch diaspora (درملکی بلۏچ) refers to Baloch people, and their descendants, who have immigrated to places outside the Balochistan region.
+The Baloch diaspora is found throughout West Asia, South Asia, Turkmenistan, East Africa, Europe, North America, and elsewhere.

 Pakistan

 Within Pakistan, there are significant numbers of Baloch tribes that have migrated partially or totally and settled in regions outside of Balochistan, mostly into Sindh.
-Some have also migrated into southern Punjab, especially in the Saraiki speaking regions as well as southeast Khyber Pakhtunkhwa.
+Some have also migrated into Southern Punjab, especially in the Saraiki speaking regions as well as southeast Khyber Pakhtunkhwa.

 Many have become entirely assimilated into their host cultures.
 The Zardari tribe Jatoi tribe and Chandio and Magsi tribes for example are now culturally Sindhi Baloch.
 The Talpur dynasty is a Baloch tribe that ruled over Sindh.
 Meanwhile, the Legharis of Sindh and Southern Punjab speak both Sindhi and Saraiki.

 Worldwide populations

 Middle East

-There are large numbers of Baloch living in Oman, the UAE and other Arab states of the Persian Gulf.
+There are large numbers of Baloch living in Oman, the United Arab Emirates (UAE) and other Arab states of the Persian Gulf.
 Around 20% of Oman's native population is of Baloch descent; with an additional 15% expatriate population, the figure rises to 35%.